 - F.1 Purpose.
 The Remediation Procedures Manual (hereinafter referred to in this Appendix as "Manual") provides the remedial authority granted to the Council by the Board when entering into Remediation Agreements with a Certified Party or in taking disciplinary action against a Certified Party. - F.2 Remediation-Based Program.
 The Certification Program's primary goal is for the Certified Party to take remedial action to conform to the Certification Standards when a Deficiency is identified through a Compliance Audit.
 However, when remedial action cannot be achieved, the Council shall consider disciplinary action against the Certified Party. - F.3 Remediation Procedures.
-The Remediation Committee (hereinafter referred to in this Appendix as "Committee") and Council shall comply with the following procedures when reviewing Deficiency findings contained in a Compliance Audit: - (1) The Committee shall perform an initial review of the Deficiency findings within thirty (30) days from the receipt of the Audit from the Audit Committee or Auditor; - (2) The Committee has the authority to dismiss the matter at any time as either being without merit or by submitting a cautionary letter if the Committee determines there is no current basis to support the need of a Remediation Agreement due to: (a) the nature of the nonconformity, (b) extenuating circumstances leading to the nonconformity, (c) the nonconformity was minor in nature and is being resolved, (d) the nonconformity has already been remediated, or (e) a determination that there was insufficient grounds for the Auditor to conclude the existence of a nonconformity to a Certification Standard;
+The Remediation Committee (hereinafter referred to in this Appendix as "Committee") and Council shall comply with the following procedures when reviewing Deficiency findings contained in a Compliance Audit: - (1) The Committee shall perform an initial review of the Deficiency findings within thirty (30) days from the receipt of the Audit from the Audit Committee or Auditor; - (2) The Committee has the authority to dismiss the matter as either without merit or with a cautionary letter if the Committee determines there is no current basis to support the need of a Remediation Agreement due to: (a) the nature of the nonconformity, (b) extenuating circumstances leading to the nonconformity, (c) the nonconformity was minor in nature and is being resolved, (d) the nonconformity has already been remediated, or (e) a determination that there was insufficient grounds for the Auditor to conclude the existence of a nonconformity to a Certification Standard: - (3) If the Committee determines that remediation is necessary to achieve conformity with the Certification Standards, the Committee shall prepare a draft Remediation Agreement with the assistance of staff and submit it to the Council Chair no greater than thirty (30) business days from the receipt of the Audit.
+Alternatively, if the Committee determines that the Deficiency is minor in nature and can be easily rectified, the Committee may authorize the RMAI Executive Director or staff to contact the Certified Party and to request corrective action without a formal Remediation Agreement; - (4) Upon the Council Chair's approval, staff shall send the signed Remediation Agreement to the Certified Party; - (5) Upon receipt of the Remediation Agreement, the Certified Party may either: